patilvikas580/JDBC-implementation-/README.md

-## Setup Guide ⚙️

-Follow these steps to set up and run the project:

 ### 1. Clone the Repository

 Clone this repository to your local machine using the following command:

 ```bash
 git clone https://github.com/patilvikas580/student-management-system.git